 In the Australian context, a distinction is drawn in the Telecom Act between carriers and other providers of telecommunications services.
-However distinctions are no longer to be drawn between types of carriers such as fixed, mobile or PCS.
-Carriers are the providers of telecommunications infrastructure and "carriage service providers" provide service to the endusers.
+However distinctions are no longer drawn between types of carriers such as fixed or mobile.
+Carriers are the providers of telecommunications infrastructure and carriage service providers extend service to the end-users.
 In practice, most carriers are expected also to be carriage service providers.
-There will be no limit to the number of carriers who may be licensed.
-Under the Telecom Act, Telstra, Optus and Vodafone Pty Ltd. will automatically remain as licensed carriers.
+There is now no limit to the number of carriers who may be licensed, and it is expected that additional licenses will be granted.
+Under the Telecom Act, Telstra, Optus and Vodafone Pty Ltd. ("Vodafone") have automatically remained as licensed carriers.
 New carriers seeking a licence must provide an industry development plan approved by the Australian Government.
-Carriers will be licensed individually, will be subject to charges that are intended to cover the costs of regulating the telecommunications industry, and will be obliged to comply with licence conditions (including obligations to comply with the Telecom Act, with certain commitments made in their industry development plan and with the telecommunications access regime and related facilities access obligations).
+Carriers are licensed individually, are subject to charges that are intended to cover the costs of regulating the telecommunications industry, and are obliged to comply with licence conditions (including obligations to comply with the Telecom Act, with certain commitments made in their industry development plan and with the telecommunications access regime and related facilities access obligations).
+The Company has submitted its industry development plan to the Australian Government.
+The plan includes relevant particulars of the carrier's strategic commercial relationships, R&D activities, export development plans, and arrangements aimed at encouraging employment in industries involved in the manufacture, development or supply of facilities.
+A summary of the plan must be made available to the public.
+Carriers must also meet the universal service obligation, to assist in providing all Australians, particularly in remote areas, with reasonable access to standard telephone services.
+The costs required to be paid by the Company in connection with this obligation have not yet been determined by the Australian government, but they are not expected to be material.

 TARIFFS.
-The ACCC will have access to various information on market conduct.
-The ACCC's information gathering powers will include a requirement on Telstra to continue to file tariffs with the ACCC about its basic carriage services, unless the ACCC exempts it from this obligation; an ability to direct any carrier or carriage service provider with a substantial degree of market power to file tariff information; and an ability to set rules regarding the way carriers or carriage service providers keep records so that, e.g., information is kept in a form that will assist the ACCC in determining terms and conditions of access under the telecommunications access regime.
+The ACCC has access to various information on market conduct.
+The ACCC's information gathering powers include a requirement on Telstra to continue to file tariffs with the ACCC about its basic carriage services, unless the ACCC exempts it from this obligation; an ability to direct any carrier or carriage service provider with a substantial degree of market power to file tariff information; and an ability to set rules regarding the way carriers or carriage service providers keep records so that, e.g., information is kept in a form that will assist the ACCC in determining terms and conditions of access under the telecommunications access regime.